 In August he talked about physical and sexual abuse suffered in foster homes.

 From 1957, Mr Laing lived with four foster families and spent two periods in the Haut de la Garenne care home.

-He said he was relatively happy while in Haut de la Garenne.'Farmed out'
+He said he was relatively happy while in Haut de la Garenne.